 Can I reserve the date?

-We require a 50% deposit to secure your event in our calendar.
-If you are not yet ready to make a deposit payment we can make a note and let you know if the date comes into danger of being fully booked.
+We require a 50% deposit to reserve your date and secure your event in our calendar.
+However, if you are definitely going to book with us but in the process of choosing your courses, or moving funds around for example, we will make a note that you are very keen to book your date and will let you know if the date comes into danger of being fully booked.

 Do we have to order our crockery through The Wild Oven?

 No!
 We are open to the idea of you ordering your own crockery, glassware and cutlery from a supplier of your choice.

 When you choose Festival Style we do provide complimentary disposable crockery.
 This is in the form of pine boats, palm leaf plates, wooden or silver-look plastic knives and forks, disposable bowls and cups depending on your menu choices.

 Can we have non-disposable crockery for a festival style event?

 Yes absolutely!
 You can hire this through us or use a supplier of your choice.
 If you would like our staff to clear the crockery we will just need to add an extra charge as it takes longer for the staff to clear.